 This blog was started in the summer of 2010 because we needed a wheelchair accessible van for my son Aidan.
 We considered Instant Cash Loans as we thought his condition might deteriorate rapidly meaning we’d need it as soon as possible, but instead we put our faith in the fact there could be people out there who might want to help us.
 Thus began a major fundraising effort and we needed a way to tell our story.
 Our community managed to raise $40k in seven months.
 Since then I’ve been approached by several people who asked how we did that.
 This is my attempt to answer that question.
 My big disclaimer is that I’m not a professional fundraiser,and this is only my story.
 Other people have been successful with similar endeavors in different ways.
 The truth is that I personally mostly just smiled and said thank-you.
 That being said, our story stands as both a symbol of hope and need.
 These are some things I learned along the way that I hope you find useful.

 The gift of giving.
 My sister and another friend took on the task of creating a tribute card.
 This was a beautiful card with a picture of Aidan and a few sentences about our need.
 It said that a gift was given in your honor to Team Aidan.
 This served a dual purpose of getting a donation and getting the word out.

 Where does the money go?
 This is a bit tricky.
 You can’t set up a non-profit to benefit one person.
 You can set up a trust, which will cost some money but is do-able.
 We ended up opening a regular savings account at our local bank where all the money went.
 It has to be a personal account connected to someone’s social security number, as opposed to a “Team Aidan” account.
 Consider opening an account in your child’s name for some level of psychological comfort for your donors.
 Make sure your bank is willing to contact you with the information about people who gave so you have a way to say thank-you.
 This choice didn’t allow tax deductions for donors and they certainly took a risk giving to us.
 This is one more reason I think our story has so much to do with the importance of community and the generosity of individuals.
-We also had a paypal account set up on this blog.
+We also had a Paypal account set up on this blog.
 Online giving is essential.
 Make it as easy as possible for people to give.
 You can use a mobile deposit app like SoFi to help make payments quick, easy and secure.
 Check this out and see if it is something you could get people using to help out.

 Publicity is king!
 Contact your local paper and share your story.
 It may feel awkward but you’re not just asking for money; you’re bringing hope to other families and bringing attention to a need.
 To this day, I’m astounded that so many people who didn’t know us gave as a result of reading our story in the paper.
 The cards we got with those donations were very moving.
 We also had buttons made at wacky buttons with Aidan’s cute face saying “Ask Me About Team Aidan.”My friends and family wore them and had an elevator speech ready for anyone who asked.